 The remaining infrastructure does not constitute a risk to the environment and would not be a requirement of condition 10 of the licence.
 The removal of these are deemed as enhanced measures.
-These may enhance the future afteruse of the bog for amenity value, security against access for illegal and unsocial activities (and therefore maintain climate action benefits) and general State and community benefit.
+These may enhance the future afteruse of the bog for amenity value, security against access for illegal and unsocial activities and general State and community benefit.
 In relation to this bog, this would include the infrastructure defined below: